weathers0/RandomCProgs/fibonacci/README.md

 Fib(3) = 2
 Fib(4) = 3
 Fib(5) = 5
-The generated file name will always be "FibbyG.txt"
+The generated file name will always be "FibbyG.txt" (TODO: Accept filename as command line argument)

 The second version, singleFib, will print only the number requested.
 For example, giving and input of 5 will print the following: